Ewan-D/beginnersBase11ty/README.md

 thought into where everything lives and how it is named.

 #### index.njk
-  - custom filter (found in .eleventy.js) to get the top(num) from an array in this case the posts. the filter differs from 11tys in an attempt to make it more readable, that is to my eyes.(I am sure this won't backfire...)
+  - filter (found in .eleventy.js) to get the top(num) from an array in this case the posts.
-  - custom 'tagFilter' to filter out a given tag or tags (pass an array if more than one)
+  - 'tagFilter' to filter out a given tag or tags (pass an array if more than one)

 #### _data
   - this folder includes a file named 'data.json' for the sites metadata to use